emanuelfeld/poirot/README.rst

 This installs the pre-commit hook script for your repository and makes it executable.

-If you would like to use a pattern file other than the default, run:
+If you would like to use patterns other than the default, run:

 .. code:: bash

     vim .git/hooks/pre-commit

+This is easiest to manage if you put all the pattern files in one folder on your computer.
+My advice is to fork the `poirot-patterns repository <https://github.com/dcgov/poirot-patterns/>`_ and download it to your computer.

-Then edit the following line so that it points to the correct patterns folder within the quotes.
-This should be the absolute path the the folder, with no trailing '/'.
-To start off, I advise you to fork and use the `poirot-patterns repository <https://github.com/dcgov/poirot-patterns/>`_.
-You can then edit these to best fit your needs.
+Then edit the following line, so that it gives the absolute path to that folder within quotes:

 .. code:: bash

     patterns_folder=""

+If you go ahead with setting up a patterns folder, then you can easily add, delete, or modify the pattern files without having to keep re-editing the commit hook.

-If you ever want to commit without running the hook, just use:
+As an aside, if you ever want to commit without running the hook, just use:

 .. code:: bash